 Moving from Beijing (2010-2016) to crawling and clawing her way through the throes and woes of the dragon that is the study of Journalism (2016-2018), and taking a New York detour (2018-2019), she (as of 2020) today once again saunters through the streets of China, from Shanghai to Da Jing.
 Back to the source.

 ‘Tis in such fashion that van Paridon has now turned her groupie-esque lust for China Fashion, Lifestyle and Underground into a full-time occupation as editor-in-chief of The China Temper — scroll down for more.
 Available in both English and 中文。

 Van Paridon has reported on a variety of China Fashion&Urban Lifestyle related topics for several publications, including the likes of What’s On Weibo, SIX Magazine, Global Times, Global Health Magazine, The Beijinger, UK YAHOO!
 Style and China International Communications Group (formerly known as China International Publishing Group).

 The quest for more off-the-grid intel never ends.

 Some day… From Beijing to Shanghai and every corner of the mainland, China Fashion and Lifestyle is a phenomenon that deserves to be explored by the niches of global fashion, art, and socio-culturalism.

-As to capture a real sense of this colorful and inspiring new Chinese landscape, van Paridon set up the (one-day-soon print and) digital publication The China Temper — her main squeeze.
-Temper looks into the art of clothing and how this reflects the blossoming of China’s contemporary society in revolutionary motion.
+As to capture a real sense of this colorful and inspiring new Chinese landscape, van Paridon set up The China Temper — her passion project — aka a platform that looks into the art of clothing and how this reflects the blossoming of China’s contemporary society in revolutionary motion.

-The Temper team now includes six contributors and two translators.
+The Temper “team” now includes six benevolent contributors and two very big-hearted translators.
 Not to mention a host of insanely talented helping hands without whom this adventurous mega-endeavor of a lifetime would never be possible.